wqking/metapp/doc/interfaces/metaaccessible.md

 bool isStatic(const Variant & accessible) const;
 ```

-Returns true if the accessible is static or non-member, false if the accessbile is class member.
+Returns true if the accessible is static or non-member, false if the accessible is class member.
 The function is equivalent to `return getClassType(accessible)->isVoid();`.

 <a id="a2_7"></a>